Theme from Mission: Impossible: Adam Clayton and Larry Mullen Jr. version

 In 1996, the theme was remade by U2 members Adam Clayton and Larry Mullen Jr. for the soundtrack to the film.
 The duo recorded two versions of the song, the main theme and another subtitled "Mission Accomplished".
 The main theme was used during the end credits.
 Unlike the original, the majority of this version is in common time, with the exception of the intro.
+The single was released on 3 June 1996 by Mother Records.
+The accompanying music video was directed by English singer, songwriter, musician and music video director Kevin Godley.